github/codeql/docs/query-metadata-style-guide.md

 ### Query descriptions `@description`

 You must define an `@description` property for your query.
 This property defines a short help message.
 Query descriptions should be written as a sentence or short-paragraph of plain prose, with sentence capitalization and full stop.
-The preferred pattern for alert queries is  `Syntax X causes behavior Y.` Any code elements included in the description should be enclosed in single quotes.
+The preferred pattern for alert queries is  "Syntax X causes behavior Y." Any code elements included in the description should be enclosed in single quotes.
 For example:

 *   `@description Using a format string with an incorrect format causes a 'System.FormatException'.`